 Tonga's steep increase in obesity, diabetes and cardiovascular disease are the most important health problems for Tonga.
 An estimated 19 per cent of Tongans aged 25–64 are affected by diabetes, most haven’t been diagnosed and don't realise it can lead to blindness.

-With a small population and a shortage of doctors, Tonga relies on eye nurses and health workers to provide most of the eye care services.
-This means people with threatening conditions must wait for visiting outreach teams to receive treatment.
+With a small population and a shortage of doctors, Tonga has historically relied on eye nurses and health workers to provide most of the eye care services.
+This meant that people with threatening conditions had to wait for visiting outreach teams to receive treatment.